 He chokes back tears as he tries to describe the incredible opportunity sponsorship gives these children to overcome the effects of living an "untouchable" life.

 "Compassion International is helping us tremendously," he says.
-"We are so grateful because you are giving us a great opportunity to spread our love of the Lord Jesus Christ to our children because they are our future and the next generation."
+"We are so grateful because you are giving us a great opportunity to spread our love to our children because they are our future and the next generation."

 What did you like about this story?